cristianglezm/EvoGarden/README.md

 -   **Delta-Based State Updates**: The simulation worker sends only a small list of changes ("deltas") to the UI each tick, minimizing data transfer and ensuring a fluid experience.
 -   **Layered Canvas & Change Detection**: The simulation is rendered across two stacked canvas layers (a static background for flowers/grid, a dynamic foreground for mobile actors) to eliminate the bottleneck of re-drawing hundreds of complex SVGs every frame.
 -   **Multi-Quadtree Optimization**: The simulation uses multiple Quadtree data structures each tick for high-performance spatial querying, avoiding slow, full-grid scans.
+-   **Trie-based Actor Search**: A Trie data structure is used for the global actor search, providing instant, prefix-based ID matching even with hundreds of actors on the grid.

 ### Dynamic Environment
 The garden is no longer static.
 It features a fully dynamic climate system that directly impacts the survival and evolution of its inhabitants.